 There was writing on the slip of paper attached to Touko’s barrette.
 It said, “I’m sorry.”
 Just those two words, scrawled hastily in bad handwriting.
 But Touko still recognized it; the handwriting was Rin’s.

 How had Rin gotten ahold of Touko’s barrette?
-“I hate that”--that was what Touko remembered Rin saying on the night that Touko and her parents had returned from the market.
+“I hate that”—that was what Touko remembered Rin saying on the night that Touko and her parents had returned from the market.
 After Touko and her grandmother went to stay at her aunt’s and Rin’s house, Rin often harassed Touko.
 She threw her straw sandals on the roof, and when Touko was mixing her grandmother’s medicine, she would deliberately heat the water used to dilute it to be too hot, which would lead to Touko being scolded.
 Had Rin stolen the barrette because she’d known that it was Touko’s most prized possession?

 Touko was annoyed at the thought of that, but not angry.
 She wasn’t happy to have the barrette returned to her, either.
 If Rin had really wanted to return her barrette to her, she’d had plenty of opportunities to do it before Touko had left.
 Touko took the paper that contained Rin’s apology and folded it up small, then slipped it into her cloth bag in the corner.
 This was a bag that her grandmother had made for her when she was young; the opening closed tight with a drawstring.
-The Fire Hunter’s Protector Stone was in the same bag.
+The Fire Hunter’s Protector Stone and sickle were in the same bag.
 With the apology note disposed of, Touko clipped her barrette to the lip of the bag.

 Touko clutched her bag to her chest; it contained two sets of valuable possessions now: her own, and the Fire Hunter’s.
 She faced Kanata, who was on the floor, and curled her body around the bag.
 Touko prayed, hoping that everything would be all right.
 She prayed for her family in their little house where they made their simple meals.